 Third-party vendors, contractors/consultants, and outsourced partners are also key to our business continuity in a crisis.
 Business units and operating companies within AEP that own these relationships must review the external party’s business resilience plans to determine whether or not they meet our criteria and to guide adjustments that may be required to our response and business recovery capabilities.

-AEP believes that strong data security and privacy protections, utilizing technology and internal policies and practices, are vital for effective and trusted interactions.
-To accomplish our objective, AEP is enhancing the protection of high-value data through improved data inventory practices, security protocols, data lifecycle management and leadership accountability.
-This aligns with AEP’s multi-year Personally Identifiable Information (PII) protection program that lays the foundation for this new initiative.
+We believe that strong data security and privacy protections, using technology and internal policies and practices, are vital for effective and trusted interactions.
+To accomplish this, we are enhancing the protection of high-value data through improved data inventory practices, security protocols, data lifecycle management and leadership accountability.
+This aligns with our multi-year Personally Identifiable Information (PII) protection program that lays the foundation for this new initiative.

 For several years, we have focused on minimizing the volume of PII storage repositories to better protect employee, customer and contractor PII.
 In 2020, we expanded our PII protection program as we transitioned more than 60% of our workforce to remote work.
 Working remotely opened up new vulnerabilities that required adapting enhanced data security protocols such as tightening administrative controls around installing personal printers on company devices and printing sensitive company documents.

 AEP’s Privacy Collaboration Efforts: